se-edu/learningresources/contents/go/Go.md

 	value int    // its value
 }
 ```
-Variations on `go fmt` may be of use, and can be found in the [documentation](https://golang.org/cmd/gofmt/).
+Variations on `go fmt` may be of use, and can be found in the [Go documentation](https://golang.org/cmd/gofmt/).

 Go also enforces good coding practices, for instance, by refusing to build projects that declare of unused variables or imports.
 Such enforcement, along with a clear, unified and extensive [treatise on coding conventions in Go](https://golang.org/doc/effective_go.html), have manifested in a reasonably stable Go coding style.